ONBOARDING

 Introduction

-Clients that have been with the bank for 60 days or more, with no credit card from this bank and are eligible for a pre-approved credit card and credit limit.
+Clients that have been with the bank up to 60 days, with no credit card from this bank and are eligible for a pre-approved credit card and credit limit.
 Based on the current information the bank has on file, including their income, employment and credit standing.

 Team Credit Cards - Consumer Banking